ebenryanmallory/scheduler/docs/architecture/high-level-architecture.md

 1.  **Architectural Style**: **Local-First Monolith**.
 The application logic resides primarily in the client (Thick Client), with the server acting as a synchronization gateway and integration point for external services.
 2.  **Repository Structure**: **Monorepo**.
 Both frontend and backend reside in the same repository for easier code sharing (types) and coordinated deployments.
 3.  **Service Architecture**: **Monolith**.
 A single Express server handles all API requests.
-Future compute-intensive features (AI) may be offloaded to serverless functions if needed, but the core remains monolithic for simplicity.
+The core remains monolithic for simplicity.
 4.  **Data Flow**:
     -   **Read**: Frontend checks local cache (IndexedDB/Zustand) -> fetches from Server if stale -> Server reads from File System.
     -   **Write**: Frontend updates local cache (Optimistic UI) -> queues sync to Server -> Server writes to File System -> Server commits to Git.